Fundraising productivity is not just about how much you can get done to raise money.

-It’s about focusing on the RIGHT activities.
+It’s about being strategic and focusing on the RIGHT activities.

 It’s also about creating effective systems and workflows so that you aren’t pushing through your day trying to get as much as possible done, because, yuck.